Skip to main content

 • The blue line in the top panel is the S&P 500 index price.

-• The black line in the bottom panel shows the percentage of S&P 500 stocks at 20-day highs.
+• The black line in the bottom panel shows the number of S&P 500 sectors above their 50-day moving average.

 The Daily Number